Helping Clients in and Around Tacoma

 - Do I need an attorney for a lease agreement?
-While many people simply sign lease agreements without a second thought, it is important to realize that leases are legally-binding contracts.
-If you sign and agree to provisions that may be unfair, you may later face significant legal liability, restrictions for your business, or may even lose access to your leased property.
+When it comes to real estate and contract law, ignorance is not bliss.
+While many people simply sign lease agreements without a second thought, it is important to realize that leases are legally binding contracts.
+If you sign and agree to provisions that may be unfair, you may later face significant legal liability and restrictions for your business; you may even lose access to your leased property.
 It is critical to have a real estate lawyer carefully review any lease agreement before you sign.

 - Do I need representation to buy a home?
-When purchasing a home, many people hire a real estate agent but fail to consult with a real estate attorney.
-While an agent can help you find the home of your dreams, they often do not have the knowledge of complex real estate agreement title issues, and other questions that may arise during the process.
-It is wise to have a lawyer reviewing all contracts and documents during the purchasing process.
+When purchasing a home, many people hire a real estate agent but fail to consult with a residential real estate attorney.
+While an agent can help you find the home of your dreams, they often do not have the knowledge of complex real estate agreement title issues and other questions that may arise during the process.
+It is wise to have a lawyer review all contracts and documents during the purchasing process.

 - What type of real estate clients do you take?
 We regularly represent landlords, tenants, commercial and residential owners, sellers, and purchasers, owners facing foreclosure, among others.

-What to Do to Protect Your Rights in Your Real Estate Transaction
+What to Do to Protect Your Rights Before Contacting a Tacoma Real Estate Lawyer

 There are numerous things you can do to ensure your rights are fully protected in a real estate matter, including the following:

-One of the most important things you can do when facing a real estate issue is to call the skilled attorneys at the Dickson Frohlich as soon as possible.
-Our founder Thomas Dickson has more than 30 years of experience helping real estate clients, and we have the resources to help you obtain a favorable result in your case.
+One of the most important things you can do when facing a real estate issue is to call the skilled Tacoma real estate attorneys at Dickson Frohlich as soon as possible.
+Whether the issue you face concerns a neighbor, buyer, seller, landlord, developer, tenant or government agency, we can help.
+Our founder, Thomas Dickson, has more than 30 years of experience helping real estate clients, and we have the resources to help you obtain a favorable result in your case.

 Please click on the links above to read more regarding the various aspects of real estate law.
 At Dickson Frohlich, we seek to provide a clear, foundational understanding of the law for our clients.
 We firmly believe that well-informed clients can serve as allies in their own causes and can ultimately provide a significant resource in their legal matter.
 Below, please find a brief list of the most-common legal projects that real estate lawyers encounter:

-Real estate lawyers are often called upon to help facilitate the transfer of legal ownership in real estate for their clients.
+Tacoma real estate lawyers are often called upon to help facilitate the transfer of legal ownership in real estate for their clients.
 This is commonly referred to as “transferring title.”
 Even though there are diverse ways for this to occur, it is usually seen in the simple sale of real estate (commercial or residential).
-Typically, an attorney will first be asked to set up the contractual relationship between the parties, prior to the actual title transfer.
-This is achieved by the attorney drafting a contract containing terms designed to effectuate a sale of the property in question (from the owner to the prospective buyer).
+Typically, an attorney will first be asked to set up the contractual relationship between the parties prior to the actual title transfer.
+This is achieved by the attorney’s drafting a contract containing terms designed to effectuate a sale of the property in question (from the owner to the prospective buyer).
 These contracts are typically called purchase and sale agreements.

 A purchase and sale agreement will contain key terms that govern the transaction itself, such as earnest money, closing date, sale price, names of parties, and property information.
 In addition, the purchase and sale agreement will often include contingencies that a buyer can take advantage of in order to terminate the deal and retain his earnest money.
 The most common of them is the financing contingency.
 A financing contingency basically makes the purchase and sale agreement subject to whether or not the buyer can obtain financing to purchase the property in question.
 If he cannot, and proper notice is issued to the seller, then the buyer can terminate the project and receive a return of his earnest money.

 Commonly, a potential client will contact our office and describe how a neighbor is frequently traversing a section of the potential client’s property.
-Though not always, the neighbor’s intrusion onto the potential client’s property is for the purpose of accessing his or her own property.
+Though not always, the neighbor’s intrusion onto the potential client’s property may be for the purpose of accessing his or her own property.
 What’s more, this trespass is often associated with a pre-existing drive or roadway which the potential client utilizes as well.
-The broader question is thus, what rights does the potential client have regarding this apparent trespass onto his property?
+The broader question is thus: What rights does the potential client have regarding this apparent trespass onto his property?

-By far, the most common method that a real estate attorney will assist a client in transferring title is through the typical purchase and sale process.
-However, did you know that title to real property can actually change hands simply by somebody trespassing upon it?
-Of course, there’s more to it than simple trespass, but overall, the law recognizes that title to real estate can shift from the original owner (who holds title, via a deed) to a new owner who simply possesses the property for a long period of time.
+By far, the most common way a real estate attorney will assist a client in transferring title is through the typical purchase and sale process.
+However, did you know that title to real property can actually change hands simply by somebody’s trespassing upon it?
+Of course, there’s more to it than simple trespass; but, overall, the law recognizes that title to real estate can shift from the original owner (who holds title, via a deed) to a new owner who simply possesses the property for a long period of time.
 (In Washington state, that period of time is typically 10 years.)

 This occurs by virtue of the legal doctrine known as adverse possession.
-Here’s how it works: if someone possesses somebody else’s property openly, continuously, actually (meaning using it in a manner that a typical owner would give the property) , exclusively, and without permission from the actual title holder, and does so for a period of at least 10 years, then that person is legally the new owner.
-This is true even if a document is not created at that moment, manifesting the change in legal ownership.
-Thus, while the boundary lines are important, a real estate lawyer knows, that the use of the property may supersede them.
+Here’s how it works: If someone possesses somebody else’s property openly, continuously, actually (meaning using it in a manner that a typical owner would) , exclusively, and without permission from the actual title holder, and does so for a period of at least 10 years, then that person is legally the new owner.
+This is true even if a document manifesting the change in legal ownership is not created at that moment.
+Thus, while the boundary lines are important, a real estate lawyer knows that the use of the property may supersede them.

 A common issue presented to real estate attorneys (especially in the Seattle/Tacoma area), is how to deal with real estate that is jointly owned.
 Specifically, attorneys are often asked how to deal with a jointly owned property where one of the property owners no longer wishes to continue in that joint ownership.
 In that situation, the legal mechanism to divide the ownership is called “partition.”

-Similar to dissolving a marriage, co-owners of real estate are not forced to continue on co-owning property if they do not wish to.
-In that situation, a real estate attorney should advise his or her client that the joint ownership can be disentangled according to the various methods described within both the statutory partition law, as well as common law.
-(Note: partitioning real property can be impacted by the nature of the joint ownership.
+Similar to dissolving a marriage, co-owners of real estate are not forced to continue co-owning property if they do not wish to.
+In that situation, a real estate attorney should advise his or her client that the joint ownership can be disentangled according to the various methods described within both the statutory partition law as well as common law.
+(Note: Partitioning real property can be impacted by the nature of the joint ownership.
 The statute governing real estate partitions applies specifically to joint ownership as “tenants in common.”
-However, even though the statutes don’t explicitly touch upon co-ownership as “joint tenants with rights of survivorship” the court will often treat them similarly.)
+However, even though the statutes don’t explicitly touch upon co-ownership as “joint tenants with rights of survivorship,” the court will often treat them similarly.)

 The type of partition also depends heavily on the property itself (in particular, its size).
-While a court may ultimately have to order that the property in question is sold, with the proceeds divided between the joint owners of the property, it is loathed to do so.
-Thus, what it will typically seek to do first, is provide a property owner (if one wishes to remain in ownership of the property subject to partition) the opportunity to buy out the other owner.
+While a court may ultimately have to order that the property in question be sold, with the proceeds divided between the joint owners of the property, it is loathe to do so.
+Thus, what it will typically seek to do first is to provide a property owner (if one wishes to remain in ownership of the property subject to partition) with the opportunity to buy-out the other owner.
 This is typically accomplished through a cash-out refinance of the property, where the remaining property owner obtains funds from a loan to give to the departing owner.
 If the property is of sufficient size, however, it may be partitioned “in-kind.”
 What that means, is that if the property can be physically divided into roughly equal shares, the court will order that to happen rather than having the property sold, with a division of the proceeds.
-(If there is an imbalance in the “in-kind” partition, then the court can also require that the party ending up with a more valuable piece of property from the partition, pay the other party the representative difference in the value.
+(If there is an imbalance in the “in-kind” partition, then the court can also require that the party ending up with a more valuable piece of property from the partition pay the other party the representative difference in the value.
 This is called a partition with owelty payments.)

-Real estate attorneys are frequently confronted with disputes between landlords and tenants.
-In fact, there are real estate law firms whose practice comprises evictions exclusively.
-(Note: in Washington state, the legal term for “eviction” is “unlawful detainer.”) without going into all the various details here, the basic principle is this: the landlord is essentially selling the use of his real estate to a tenant.
+Real estate lawyers are frequently confronted with disputes between landlords and tenants.
+In fact, there are real estate law firms whose practice is limited to evictions.
+(Note: In Washington State, the legal term for “eviction” is “unlawful detainer.”)
+Without going into all the various details here, the basic principle is this: The landlord is essentially selling the use of his real estate to a tenant.
 In exchange, the tenant is compensating the landlord for that time.
 As discussed above, real estate ownership goes beyond the physicality of the property in question and extends to the various, ancillary characteristics of real estate – like time.

-Real estate attorneys who focus on evictions as a practice area, must be knowledgeable in the various components of the unlawful detainer process.
+A Tacoma real estate attorney who focuses on evictions as a practice area, must be knowledgeable in the various components of the unlawful detainer process.
 This is due to the inherent nature of an unlawful detainer.
-While a typical legal dispute before a court, may take several months, an unlawful detainer is considered a “special proceeding.”
+While a typical legal dispute before a court may take several months, an unlawful detainer is considered a “special proceeding.”
 That means that the real estate lawyer can ultimately move much faster in removing a tenant wrongfully in possession of a landlord’s property.

-How We Can Help with Your Real Estate Case
+How a Tacoma Real Estate Attorney Can Help with Your Real Estate Case

 An experienced real estate lawyer can be extremely beneficial in many ways, including:

-- Read through all contracts and lease agreements before you sign them to identify any potentially unfair terms.
+- Reading through all contracts and lease agreements before you sign them to identify any potentially unfair terms

-- Negotiate more favorable terms in your real estate contract.
+- Negotiating more favorable terms in your real estate contract

-- Help preserve your relationship with your neighbors while standing up for your rights as a property owner regarding easements or boundaries.
+- Helping to preserve your relationship with your neighbors while standing up for your rights as a property owner regarding easements or boundaries

-- Find solutions for you to keep your home in the face of a possible foreclosure.
+- Finding solutions for you to keep your home in the face of a possible foreclosure

-- Guide you through the legal process of litigation, eviction, or foreclosure.
+- Guiding you through the legal process of litigation, eviction, or foreclosure

-- Negotiate with financial institutions regarding financing disputes or alternatives to foreclosure.
+- Negotiating with financial institutions regarding financing disputes or alternatives to foreclosure

-- Provide peace of mind that your best interests are protected through every step of your real estate transaction.
+- Providing peace of mind that your best interests are protected through every step of your real estate transaction